brkarcher/brkarcher.github.io/condor.md

 She held the breech open with the stiff, augmented strength of her metal arm, she fed the round in with her other hand, and she released the action, which snapped itself shut like a slamming truck door.

-She rose to one knee behind one of the instrument consoles and brought her rifle to ready over the top, searching for a target at the foot of the _Overlord_.
+She rose to one knee behind one of the instrument consoles and brought her rifle to ready over the top, searching for a target at the foot of the _Neptune_.

 There were none.
 The launch pad was clear.
-The _Overlord_ hatches were closed, and the gangway was separating.
+The _Neptune_ hatches were closed, and the gangway was separating.

 _Uh oh._